Healthdirect Free Australian health advice you can count on.

 Key facts

-• Morphine is an opioid prescribed for strong pain when other pain-relief medicines have been ineffective or cannot be used.
+• Morphine is an opioid medicine prescribed for severe pain when other pain relief medicines are not effective or cannot be used.

 • If you take morphine regularly, stopping suddenly can cause withdrawal symptoms.